keajs/kea/README.md

 # What's included?

 1) `kea/logic` - Redux Logic Stores.
-Actions, Reducers, PropTypes and Selectors in one easy to read file!
+Actions, Reducers, Selectors and PropTypes in one easy to read file!

-2) `kea/saga` - The perfect complement to control side effects.
+2) `kea/saga` - Smooth and readable side effects.

 3) `kea/cli` - Scaffolding.
 Easy project and code generation.

-4) `kea/scene` - Combine Logic and Sagas into scenes, complete with routing and code splitting (NB: the code is still under `kea/logic` and will be refactored to `kea/scene` soon)
+4) `kea/scene` - Combine Logic and Sagas into scenes, complete with routing and code splitting

 # Logic stores